vipghn4/knowledge_notes/notes/Physics/Electric circuit.md

         $$C=Q/V$$

         where $Q$ is the positive or negative charge on each conductor, and $V$ is the voltage between them
         * *Interpretation*.
-Unit capacitance means that one coulomb of charge on each conductor causes a voltage of one volt across the device
+Unit capacitance means that one coulomb of charge on each conductor causes a voltage of one volt across the capacitor, i.e. the voltage between the two plates of the capacitor

+            $\to$ Higher capacitance means that the capacitor can holds more charges before being fully charged
         * *Conductor separation*.
 Since conductors are close together, the opposite charges on the conductors attract one another due to their electric fields

             $\to$ The capacitor can store more charge for a given voltage than when the conductors are separated, yielding a larger capacitance
     * *Practical devices*. $C=dQ / dV$
 * *Energy stored in a capacitor*.
 To increase the charge and voltage on a capacitor

-    $\to$ Work must be done by an external power source to move charge from the the negative to the positive plate against the opposing force of the electric field
+    $\to$ Work must be done by an external power source to move charge from the negative to the positive plate against the opposing force of the electric field
     * *Energy to move a small increment of charge*.
         * *Assumption*.
             * $V$ is the voltage on the capacitor